Post

 Eventlet removal - Gazpacho status

-Hang on this will be a long one.
+Hang on, this will be a long one.

 Nova’s Eventlet status at Gazpacho (2026.1) release

-Our APIs (nova-api, nova-metadata) runs with native threading by default now as well as the nova-scheduler.
+Our APIs (nova-api, nova-metadata) run with native threading by default now as well as the nova-scheduler.
 So you don’t even need to enable native threading mode there.
 But if you encounter issues then please report them to us as a bug, and you can still switch back to Eventlet mode while we are fixing those nasty bugs.

-Making our functional tests running with Eventlet is a task in progress.
+Making our functional tests run with Eventlet is a task in progress.
 But the majority of the unit tests are running in both modes in separate jobs.
 But note that there is a short list of unit test excludes that are still disabled in native threading mode.
 For sure we want this list shrink to zero soon, but we are not there yet.

 And that is just the visible parts that are not done yet.
 During Gazpacho we needed to make shortcuts and accumulated technical debt intentionally to make it possible to release nova-compute with native support.
-These code crufts, and hacks needs to be cleaned up in the near future.
+These code crufts, and hacks need to be cleaned up in the near future.
 Also as soon as we hit the time to drop the support of the Eventlet mode we will have a series of refactorings to remove all the complications currently needed to support both modes.

 The numbers